weiliansong/A-Scan2BIM/README.md

 Please also visit our [project website](https://a-scan2bim.github.io/) for a video demo of our assistive system.

+# Updates

+[12/08/2023]
+We are unable to release data for two floors, as the point clouds are unfortunately not available for download.

+[11/30/2023]
+Due to a bug in our heuristic baseline method, we have updated our order evaluations.
+Please see the updated arXiv paper for the latest results.

 # Table of contents (also TODOs)

 - [x] [Prerequisites](#prerequisites)